Our goal is to develop innovative therapies to help patients

 PhD in pharmacology and toxicology), Mikael Thomson has worked in the pharmaceutical area for close to 20 years, and comes with a broad background from drug development, extending from preclinical development through phase 2 clinical work, having worked with both large pharma and biotech start-ups in the Nordic region.
 He is a member of several pharmaceutical societies and has authored or co-authored more than 50 publications/abstracts related to early drug development as well co-author of several patents.

-Dr. Ann Kari Grindheim; Senior Scientist
+Dr. Ann Kari Grindheim; Director of non-clinical development

-Karina Skjervheim Prestegård; Industrial PhD Candidate
+Dr. Karina Skjervheim Prestegård; Senior Scientist

 Altanchimeg Altankhuyag; Researcher